Jasper-Hawks/Pysistant/README.md

 You'll want to always have this in the repository's directory since the other py files are dependencies.

-You'll also want to move the pys.py file to /usr/local/bin or somewhere equivalent

 ## Dependencies
 bs4, click and requests.
 Just install those with pip.